0xN7y/userhunt/README.md

 # UserHunt

-Tool that searches for a given username across platforms and online services.
-It's an essential utility for OSINT investigations, brand monitoring, or simply checkingusername availability
+Tool that searches for a given username across different platforms and online services.
+It's an essential utility for OSINT investigations, or simply checking username availability